Azure/cortana-intelligence-tank-level-forecast/Automated Deployment Guide/Post Deployment Instructions.md

 ![Solution Diagram](Figures/Tank%20Architecture.PNG)

-1. The data feeds into the **Azure Event Hubs** and **Azure SQL** service as data points or events, that will be used in the rest of the solution flow.
+1. The data feeds into the **Azure Event Hubs** and **Azure SQL Data Warehouse** service as data points or events, that will be used in the rest of the solution flow.

 3.	**Azure Stream Analytics** analyze the data to provide near real-time analytics on the input stream from the event hub and directly publish to Power BI for visualization.